dmhendricks/wordpress-network-subdomain-updater-plugin/README.md

 #### Branch: `master`

-* Fixed order of operations issue
+* Fixed bug where only first blog in list was updated